 When we talk about taxable value and preparing for your protest, you will likely hear me summarize all the details down to 4 simple steps:

 - Be prepared when you meet with the appraiser.

 - Stick to the facts and avoid emotional pleas.

 - Present your evidence in a simple and well-organized manner.

 - Call me when you are done! ☎️

-I want to hear the results and review any details that came up so we can add it to the checklist for next year.
+I want to hear the results and review any details that came up so we can add them to the checklist for next year.
 Then we can Celebrate 🎉 and discuss how to spend those $ on something more fun than taxes!

 When you receive your notice, reach out.
 Every year I hear from many of you requesting help with evidence for your property tax protest.
 If you think your appraisal is too high, or just want to say HI, contact me.
 I’d enjoy catching up and really do want to help my friends and family save $ whenever possible!
 Thank you again for trusting me to help with all your real estate needs.